yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/ArcanaDomain.png?raw=true)

->Magic is an energy that suffuses the multiverse and that fuels both destruction and creation.
-Gods of the Arcana domain know the secrets and potential of magic intimately.
-For some of these gods, magical knowledge is a great responsibility that comes with a special understanding of the nature of reality.
-Other gods of Arcana see magic as pure power, to be used as its wielder sees fit.
->
->The gods of this domain are often associated with knowledge, as learning and arcane power tend to go hand-in-hand.
-In the Realms, deities of this domain include Azuth and Mystra, as well as Corellon Larethian of the elven pantheon.
-In other worlds, this domain includes Hecate, Math Mathonwy, and Isis; the triple moon gods of Solinari, Lunitari, and Nuitari of Krynn; and Boccob, Vecna, and Wee Jas of Greyhawk.
+> Magic suffuses the multiverse, fueling both destruction and creation.
+Clerics with this domain view magical knowledge not as power to be used for personal gain, but as a gift they have a responsibility to share.
+Gods associated with the Arcana Domain intimately know the secrets and potential of magic.
+These gods are often connected to knowledge, as learning and arcane power tend to go hand-in-hand, or to secrecy or ultimate power.

 - Domain Spells (Always prepared)
   - Level 3: Magic Missile, Chromatic Orb
   - Level 3: Magic Weapon, Mirror Image
-  - Level 5: Blink, Haste
+  - Level 5: Counterspell, Haste
   - Level 7: Dimension Door, Banishment
-  - Level 9: Planar Binding, Flame Strike
+  - Level 9: Bigby’s Hand, Planar Binding
 - Level 3: Arcane Initiate
   - You gain proficiency in the Arcana skill, and you gain two cantrips of your choice from the wizard spell list.
 For you, these cantrips count as cleric cantrips.
 - Level 3: Channel Divinity: Arcane Abjuration